profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.8.2 =
+* Fixed bug where value of "redirect_to" query string wasn't being used after ajax login is successful in ProfilePress powered login form.
+* Fixed bug where select limit of last select-dropdown affects the preceded ones.
+* Added support for limiting selectable options in multiselect custom field for mobile devices.
+* Fixed bug where plugin admin css wasn't enqueued in certain critical areas.

 = 2.8.1 =
 * Added filter "pp_allow_empty_password_unchanged" to edit profile form. if set to true, empty password and empty confirm password field will cause password not to be changed.